mricine/SPIGOT-BungeecordAPI/README.md

 Use:
  - BungeecordAPI.ConnectTo("ServerName", PLAYER);

-<SERVER NAME> can be obtained from the Bungeecord config.yml.
+"ServerName" can be obtained from the Bungeecord config.yml.